Last Updated on April 2, 2021 by Jim Ferri

 In the warmer months paragliders head for Beatenberg-Niederhorn, a popular area just 7 miles away, while those with less lofty ambitions enjoy cruises on Lake Thun and Lake Brienz aboard excursion boats, including historic paddle steamers.

-Lake Geneva Region, a Great Place to Visit in Switzerland
+Lake Geneva Region, One of the Best Places to Visit in Switzerland

 The Lake Geneva Region, encompassing Lausanne.
 Lauvaux and Montreux, boasts two UNESCO World Heritage Sites.